kabuboy/Lending-Club-Default-Prediciton/README.md

-## This project is devoted to solving a task based on Kaggle data(https://www.kaggle.com/wendykan/lending-club-loan-data/data#loan.csv).
+## This repo is devoted to solving a task based on Kaggle data(https://www.kaggle.com/wendykan/lending-club-loan-data/data#loan.csv).
 Overview of my solution can be found in Summary notebook.

 ## Task description is as follows: